ttaubert/octoblog/source/_posts/2014-11-02-using-the-webcrypto-api-to-generate-onion-names-for-tor-hidden-services.markdown

 let them search in parallel.

-We could also speed up finding keys by not regenerating the whole RSA key every loop iteration but instead increasing the public exponent by two (starting from
-3) until we find a match and then check whether that produces a valid key pair.
+We could also speed up finding keys by not regenerating the whole RSA key every loop iteration but instead increasing the public exponent by 2 (starting from 3) until we find a match and then check whether that produces a valid key pair.
 If it does not we can just continue.

 Lastly, the current implementation does not perform any safety checks that Tor